-Simulating public opinion in a game ru en
+Simulating public opinion in a game en ru

 I continue participating in World Builders school.
 For the last month, I've created a technical prototype of game mechanics for manipulating public opinion.